Abdication of Bảo Đại: Supreme advisor to the government of the Democratic Republic of Vietnam

-The National assembly of the Democratic Republic of Vietnam on 2 March 1946, supreme advisor Vĩnh Thụy is located immediately next to President Hồ Chí Minh.
+The National assembly of the Democratic Republic of Vietnam on 2 March 1946.
+Supreme advisor Vĩnh Thụy is located immediately to the left of President Ho Chi Minh.

-Following his abdication former Emperor Bảo Đại accepted President Hồ Chí Minh's offer to become an advisor to the new Vietnamese government in Hanoi.
-Hồ Chí Minh gave him the title of Conseiller suprême du gouvernement (Supreme-councilor of the government), but Bảo Đại understood that this position was one that could have easily resulted in his death if he ever stepped out of line.
-In his memoirs Bảo Đại noted that the government of the Democratic Republic of Vietnam held weekly meetings that usually last from 09:00 to 13:00, he stated that during these meetings President Hồ Chí Minh just sits and watches others without speaking.
-He noted a time when Phạm Văn Đồng reported that after budgeting there were only three 25-cent coins left in the state fund.
-And in order to increase the money in the state's coffers, it is proposed that indirect taxes be imposed on consumable products such as chickens, ducks, and buffalo.
+Following his abdication, Bảo Đại accepted President Ho Chi Minh's offer to become an advisor to the new Vietnamese government in Hanoi.
+Hồ Chí Minh gave him the title of Conseiller suprême du gouvernement (Supreme Councilor of the Government), but Bảo Đại understood that this position was one that could have easily resulted in his death if he ever stepped out of line.
+In his memoirs, Bảo Đại noted that the government of the DRV held weekly meetings that would usually last from 09:00 to 13:00.
+He stated that during these meetings, President Ho Chi Minh just sat and watched without speaking.
+He noted a time when Phạm Văn Đồng reported that after budgeting, there were only three 25-cent coins left in the state fund.
+In order to increase the money in the state's coffers, it was proposed that indirect taxes be imposed on consumable products such as chickens, ducks, and buffalo.
 Bảo Đại then said "Vous oubliez le chien."
-(You forgot about dogs), which made Hồ Chí Minh laugh.
-President Hồ Chí Minh hoped that he could make Bảo Đại into the "Souphanouvong of Vietnam" but failed.
+(You forgot about dogs), which made Ho Chi Minh laugh.
+Ho Chi Minh hoped that he could make Bảo Đại into the "Souphanouvong of Vietnam", but failed.